 Xfinity vs. CenturyLink: Bundled services

 Both providers offer options for bundling internet with TV and other services to get the best rates possible.
-Xfinity offers bundled packages including internet, TV, home phone, mobile phone and home security with the cheapest packages starting at $39.99 per month.
-CenturyLink has bundled options with home phone starting at $85.00 per month.
+Xfinity offers bundled packages including internet, TV, home phone, mobile phone and home security.
+CenturyLink has bundled options with home phone starting.
 Note that TV lineups, internet speeds and availability vary by location.

 Bundled Services Winner